department-of-veterans-affairs/vets-api/modules/va_notify/README.md

 4. Callback Triggered: As the delivery progresses, VA Notify sends status updates to the configured callback URL.
 Updates may include statuses like "delivered," "failed," or "temporary failure."

 5. Handling Callback: Your application receives the callback and processes it to determine if further action is needed—such as notifying the user of a failed delivery, retrying, or marking the notification as successfully delivered.

-6. Retries and Undelivered Notifications: If the callback indicates a failure, retry logic can be implemented to attempt resending.
-If failures persist, the notification might end up in a "dead" state, prompting alternative communication methods.

 #### Contact Us